The Importance of Learning Endgames - How to Do it Effectively

 Many chess players, even Grandmasters, often find themselves in awkward situations when they resign a drawish endgame or when they couldn’t win simple theoretical winning positions.

-In this position, Shankland (2725!) resigned, although for achieving a draw, he only had to transfer his King to c8 without worrying about the trapped Knight on h3.
+In this position, Shankland (2725!) resigned, although to achieve a draw, he only had to transfer his King to c8 without worrying about the trapped Knight on h3.

 If yes, that’s good.
 And if your rating is 2000+ and you don’t know how to do that, this is the first thing you should do after reading the article.